Meningococcal group B only vaccine

 | – 2 doses separated by 8 weeks plus

-– Booster dose a minimum of 2 months later and aged ≥12 months
+– Booster dose aged ≥12 months or a minimum of 2 months after second dose, whichever is later.

 | Children ≥12 months